What is an LMS? Types of LMS, features and alternatives

 An LMS-light is a learning platform with only the main functions of an LMS: course hosting and result tracking.
 Some authoring tools like Easygenerator offer LMS-light features for companies that either don’t have an LMS or have learners who can’t access the company LMS, like contractors.

-With so many types of LMSs available, it’s important to understand the differences and opt for the one that best suits your organization’s needs.
+With so many types of LMS software available, it’s important to understand the differences and opt for the one that best suits your organization’s needs.

-As the name “learning management system” indicates, its features are divided into two groups: learning features and management features.
+As the name “Learning Management System” indicates, the meaning of the LMS can be divided into two groups: learning features and management features.

 Management features allow L&D teams to manage and organize the learning process.
 They include: